daniel-beet/acme.sh.wiki-clone/How-to-run-on-DD-WRT-with-lighttpd.md

 3. **Get a trusted certificate issued from LetsEncrypt.org for your domain(s).** In order to do this they need to authenticate that you control the domain in question.
 The simplest general way at present is to use a TLS service run by acme.sh.
 There are many other possible approaches, but some may not work easily on DD-WRT, either due to lack of support, or the fact that the DD-WRT web GUI normally uses the default HTTP port.
 DNS approaches could be good if your DNS provider is supported.
 Finally, [lighttpd authentication may be supported in future](https://github.com/Neilpang/acme.sh/issues/687).
 Refer to the acme.sh documentation for other approaches or more complicated domain setups.

     To issue yourself a certificate for the domain assigned to dd-wrt:
-    ```sh
+    ```bash
-    ./acme.sh --issue --tls -d [ddwrtdomain] --home /jffs/usr/ssl --ca-path /opt/etc/ssl/certs \
+    ./acme.sh --issue --tls -d [ddwrtdomain] \
+              --home /jffs/usr/ssl --ca-path /opt/etc/ssl/certs \
               --pre-hook "stopservice lighttpd" --post-hook "startservice lighttpd"
     ```
     Note: Be sure to replace [ddwrtdomain] with your domain name.
 To test your configuration, always add the `--test` parameter, to avoid being locked out by letsencrypt.

 4. **Configure lighttpd to use the certificates provided by acme/letsencrypt.** To do this you will need to modify the default lighttpd.conf used by DD-WRT.
 The simplest way to do this is to copy the default configuration to /jffs/etc (`mkdir /jffs/etc; cp /tmp/lighttpd.conf /jffs/etc`), and then modify it (placed in that directory, it will override the default settings).
-Then modify /tmp/lighttpd.conf (using vi), so that the SSL section looks like this:
+Then modify /tmp/lighttpd.conf (using [vi](http://www.mcsr.olemiss.edu/seminars/BASIC%20VI%20TUTORIAL.pdf)), so that the SSL section looks like this:
     ```
     $SERVER["socket"] == ":443" {
     ssl.engine	= "enable"